GSS-Cogs/csvw-example/README.md

   }
 ```

-The datatype can be a simple variables type (integer, string) and (in the case of strings) also include a `format` field, allowing you to pattern match using regular expressions (more information on these can be found at [https://blog.usejournal.com/regular-expressions-a-complete-beginners-tutorial-c7327b9fd8eb](https://blog.usejournal.com/regular-expressions-a-complete-beginners-tutorial-c7327b9fd8eb)).
+The above pattern matching is done using regular expressions (more information on these can be found at [https://blog.usejournal.com/regular-expressions-a-complete-beginners-tutorial-c7327b9fd8eb](https://blog.usejournal.com/regular-expressions-a-complete-beginners-tutorial-c7327b9fd8eb)).

 There are a few tools you can use to validate your csvw using these datatype entries (and the csvw on the whole).
 For the COGS project we're using csvlint via a docker image.